carolinelavergne/POC_VS/SETUP.md

 2 - Go to http://localhost:8080/, create a new item :

-- name it "pocvscodecypresscucumber"
+- Name it "pocvscodecypresscucumber"

-- select create a pipeline project
+- Select create a pipeline project

 - In Pipeline : select "pipeline script from SCM" (in your project, you have to create a file named Jenkinsfile)